Linking youth with the arts, journalism, and each other across Louisville's

 • continued inequities in access to the arts and media by marginalized populations,

-• and decreased arts coverage, which has suffered as the journalism industry faced setbacks with the rise of global technology.
+• and decreased arts and local coverage, which the journalism industry endures with profound changes in the rise of global technology and powerful economic forces.

 YOUTH-FOCUSED

 Our work to elevate the voices of young people helps youth better understand themselves, others, and the world around them.
-These voices, represented by a diversity of participants, are central to our teen-centered platform and program — Arts Angle Vantage, a program of Arts Journalism Trust, Incorporated.
+These voices, represented by diverse participants, are central to our teen-centered platform and program — Arts Angle.
 This collaborative work fosters greater community-wide awareness, understanding, and appreciation of the local arts landscape.

-When teens participate in Arts Angle Vantage and connect with the community’s arts, they become better writers and strengthen their critical-thinking and problem-solving skills.
-They become better prepared for higher education and careers in the 21st century, including those in the media, and the arts.
-As Arts Angle Vantage improves their media literacy, they become better citizens of a world shaped by digital technology.
+When teens participate in Arts Angle, they connect with the community’s arts, become better writers, and strengthen critical thinking and problem-solving skills.
+They become better prepared for higher education and careers in the 21st century, including but not limited to those in the media, and the arts.
+As Arts Angle improves their media literacy, they become better citizens of a world shaped by digital technology.

 FOR COMMUNITY

-Our platform and programming prioritize engaging the wider community and members across society — youth, educators, artists, cultural organizations, civil servants — in conversations about our coverage and issues that concern the local creative life.
+Our platform and programming prioritize engaging the wider community and members across society — youth, educators, artists, cultural organizations, civil servants (in conversations about our coverage), and issues concerning local creative life.

 OUR VALUES